chef/monitoring-integration-automate/ELK/filebeat-installation.md

-## Filebeat Installation and Configuration:
+# Filebeat Installation and Configuration

-### Prerequisites
+## Prerequisites

-* Deployment and configuration of Logstash, Elasticsearch and Kibana.
+* Deployment and configuration of Logstash, Elasticsearch, and Kibana.

-* Chef Automate HA configured with access to Logstash over configure TCP Port (In this configuration TCP 5044)
+* Chef Automate HA configured with access to Logstash over configured TCP Port (In this configuration, TCP 5044).

-Steps:
+The steps are as shown below:

-1. Log into each Chef Automate HA node
+1. Log in to each Chef Automate HA node.

-1. Run the following to download and extract Filebeat
+1. Run the following command to download and extract Filebeat.

 ```sh
 curl -L -O https://artifacts.elastic.co/downloads/beats/filebeat/filebeat-8.8.2-linux-x86_64.tar.gz
 tar xzvf filebeat-8.8.2-linux-x86_64.tar.gz
 ```